k-galvin/archival/documents/Software-Design-Description.md

 ![Database Diagram](diagrams/Database-Diagram.png)

 ### 6.4.2 Database Access
-Database access is managed via the Supabase PostgREST API.
-The `ArchiveService` uses the `supabase-js` client to perform authenticated queries.
-All queries are scoped to the `user_id` of the currently logged-in user, ensuring data isolation.
+Database access is managed via the Supabase PostgREST API using the `supabase-js` client.
+Authenticated queries are automatically scoped by the server to the user's `auth.uid()`, preventing cross-user data leakage.

 ### 6.4.3 Database Security
 * **Row Level Security (RLS):** Enabled on all tables.
-Policies ensure that users can only view, create, update, or delete records where the `user_id` matches their own authenticated ID (`auth.uid()`).
+Policies strictly enforce `user_id` ownership for all CRUD operations.
-* **Storage Policies:** The `item-photos` bucket is protected by RLS policies that restrict file uploads and public URL access to folders matching the user's ID.
+* **PostgreSQL Triggers:** An `update_updated_at` trigger is implemented on the `items` table to automate the audit trail required by FR 4.
-* **Edge Functions:** Secure access to the Discogs API is handled via a server-side Supabase Edge Function (`discogs-search`), preventing the exposure of API secrets in the frontend.
+* **Storage RLS:** Restricts photo access to the authenticated owner via folder-path verification.